 The trade off with quick growers, is they don't get as huge as supermarket ones.
 However nothing beats home grown cauliflower, so just remember to plant more.
 We primarily grow two different varieties here - Cauliflower Sixty Days and Snowball, both you’ll be expecting harvest within around 60-70 days.
 You can find all the varieties of cauliflower that we grow and stock here.

 The key is to grow them fast, which comes down to good soil prep.
 They are heavy feeders so if you want decent size heads you want to make sure your soil is well fed.
 We add compost, cow manure, blood and bone and an organic slow release fertiliser.

 When to plant Cauliflower seeds

-  We always try to get our cauliflowers going in late February/Early March and keep our succession up until late May (Southern Hemisphere).
-If you’re in the northern hemisphere this will be late Summer & Autumn.
+We always try to get our cauliflowers going in late February/Early March and keep our succession up until mid-late June (Southern Hemisphere).
+If you're in the northern hemisphere this will be late Summer & Autumn.

 Seed raising cauliflower

 We raise these in trays because summer can decide she wants another go in March.
 It's a bit safer having them protected rather than out in the sun.
 As it cools down you can successfully plant them direct in the ground if you prefer.
 Just remember to keep moisture up to them until germination and keep them safe from critters.